Endless33/vrp-engineer-evaluation-kit/README.md

 Not reputation.

-Every documented result should be independently reproducible.
+Every published engineering claim should be independently reproducible using publicly available tooling and documentation whenever possible.

----

-# Repository Status

-Current Status:

-**Under Active Development**

-The first public engineering evaluation environment is planned for release soon.

----

-# Related Repositories

-- vrp-validation-kit
-- vrp-public-boundary
-- vrp-pilot-kit

 ---